GhiXu/Geo-Neus/README.md

 }
 ```
 ## Acknowlegement
-Our code is partially based on [NeuS](https://github.com/Totoro97/NeuS) project and code snippets are borrowed from [NeuralWarp](https://github.com/fdarmon/NeuralWarp).
+Our code is partially based on [NeuS](https://github.com/Totoro97/NeuS) project and some code snippets are borrowed from [NeuralWarp](https://github.com/fdarmon/NeuralWarp).
 Thanks for these great projects.